-Although there have been vineyards here since the Late Roman period our Wine Estate was founded in 1902 as a Prussian Royal Domaine with the task of making world-class white wines and being a role model for our whole region.
+Although there have been vineyards in the Nahe since the late Roman period the estate was founded in 1902 as a Royal Prussian Domaine.
+It had the task of making world-class white wines and thereby serving as an example to the winemakers of the region.

-We didn’t inherit our vineyards like a set of antique furniture, rather, two thirds of them were created from land where before there was only scrub, rocks and an abandoned copper mine.
-To this day they remain marvels of civil engineering as daring as the Eifel Tower or Golden Gate Bridge.
-Our tradition of innovation begins there.
-The remaining third of our vineyards were purchased later with a deep appreciation for great terroir.
+We didn’t inherit our vineyards like a set of antique furniture.
+Instead, two thirds of our vineyards were created from land that was previously only scrub, rocks and an abandoned copper mine.
+To this day they remain works of civil engineering as daring as the Eifel Tower or the Golden Gate Bridge.

-The first harvest was that of 1907, but it was the nobly sweet wines of the great 1921 vintage that brought Gut Hermannsberg its breakthrough.
-After the Second World War the dynamic duo of estate director Hermann Goedecke and winemaker Karl-Heinz Sattelmeyer made the estate’s wines amongst the most sought-after around Planet Wine.
+Our first harvest was in 1907, but it was with the nobly sweet wines of the great 1921 vintage that the estate achieved its breakthrough.
+From 1949 the dynamic duo of estate director Hermann Goedecke and winemaker Karl-Heinz Sattelmeyer made the estate’s wines world famous.

 SINCE 2009 A STRONG TEAM AGAIN